SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 You can modify the administrator configurations by starting up ChOWDER.
 The default password for the administrator is “admin”.

-The section "User Permissions and Administrator Screen" in this document gives a more
+The section "Controller Permissions and Administrator Screen" in this document gives a more

 The Administrator Configuration File
 ---------------------------------------------------